siddharthkureel/xtracta/README.md

 # Xtracta
-Scanning the SupplierName.text with Invoices.txt
+A simple user-interface to scan the SupplierName.text with Invoices.txt

 ## Features